MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/missing-record-update-edit-access.md

 This article helps you troubleshoot and resolve issues when users can't update CRM records in Microsoft Copilot for Sales because of missing record access in Salesforce CRM.

 > [!NOTE]
 > Microsoft Sales Copilot is rebranded as Microsoft Copilot for Sales in January 2024.
-The screenshots in this article will be updated with the new name soon.
+The screenshot in this article will be updated with the new name soon.

 ## Who is affected?